iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 kubectl delete -f $ITER8/samples/knative/quickstart/experimentalservice.yaml
 ```

-??? info "Understanding what happened"
+???+ info "Understanding what happened"
     1. You created a Knative service with two revisions, sample-app-v1 (`baseline`) and sample-app-v2 (`candidate`).
-    2. You generated requests for the Knative service using a fortio-job.
+    2. You generated requests for the Knative service using a Fortio job.
 At the start of the experiment, 100% of the requests are sent to `baseline` and 0% to `candidate`.
     3. You created an Iter8 `Canary` experiment with `Progressive` deployment pattern.
 In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that `candidate` satisfied all the `objectives` specified in the experiment, identified `candidate` as the `winner`, progressively shifted traffic from `baseline` to `candidate` and eventually promoted the `candidate` using `kubectl`.
         - **Note:** Had `candidate` failed to satisfy `objectives`, then `baseline` would have been promoted.